 Now that you've saved the cold, chilled, or hypothermic lamb, it's a good time to learn about the starvation-hypothermia cycle if you don't know about it already.

-Starvation leads to low body temperatures in newborn and young lambs, as a result of the lambs lacking energy to adequately warm themselves.
+Starvation leads to low body temperatures in newborn and young lambs, as a result of the lambs lacking the energy to adequately warm themselves.
 Low body temp makes it harder for the lambs to move around to nurse, furthering hunger and starvation.
 Shivering, one of the early warning signs of impending hypothermia, steals energy from the already-hungry lamb.
-The lamb is too cold to move, she can't nurse, she has no energy, she gets even colder.
+The lamb is too cold to move, she can't nurse, she has no energy, and so she gets even colder.
 This is the starvation-hypothermia cycle, and as I noted before, they go hand in hand.
 You'll rarely treat one without at least ruling out the other.